-- Within a week of your surgery or following your surgery, please notify us if you develop an illness or cold symptoms.
+- 1 week prior to surgery please notify us if you develop an illness or cold

 The Day of Surgery

-- Do not apply any moisturizer, make-up, hair products, lotions or deodorant the day of your surgery.
+- Do not apply any moisturizer, make-up, hair products, lotions or deodorant.

-- Wear loose comfortable clothing with a button or zip down shirt.
+- Wear loose comfortable clothing preferably with buttons or a zipper.